salsadigitalauorg/webform_openfisca/Manual.md

 Once you’ve created the webform it’s time for testing (quality assurance).
 Part of the early business analyst work is to create test cases that the OpenFisca developers use when writing the code.
 These test cases can be re-used by adding the inputs to the frontend webform.

-Below is a screenshot of test cases prepared for the ACT.
+Below is a screenshot of test cases prepared for the ACT use case.

 ![](assets/test-1.png)